 The exchange of information, helps her develop a better understanding of the challenges faced by companies, especially Small and Medium-Sized Enterprises (SMEs) and minority businesses that need technical assistance and help building trade capacity.

 Other African American officials at USTR inspired Dr. Agama, such as Ambassador Ron Kirk, Commissioner Irving Williamson, Rosa Whitaker, Florie Liser, Connie Hamilton, and Patrick Coleman.
-She working with, and learning from them all over the past two decades.
-Each leader successfully advanced the US trade agenda, strengthened U.S. trade relations with major trading partners, and developed and implementing sound U.S. trade policies to expand trade, including the African Growth and Opportunity Act (AGOA).
+She worked with, and learned from them all over the past two decades.
+Each leader successfully advanced the US trade agenda, strengthened U.S. trade relations with major trading partners, and developed and implemented sound U.S. trade policies to expand trade, including the African Growth and Opportunity Act (AGOA).

 “Black History Month is a time to learn more about and celebrate the achievements, accomplishments and contributions of African Americans and recognize their central role in U.S. history and the future.
 Democracy, like public policy, is a collective endeavor.
 We need to celebrate all contributors.”